-Here is a typical scenario: you’re planning to hire a dumpster for your residential endeavor, but the problem is the available space.
+Here is a typical scenario: you plan to hire a dumpster for your residential endeavor, but the available space is the problem.
 If there is not enough placement space, it can be tricky for your hauler to drop off the roll-off container.
 Remember to designate a convenient hard surface to place your trash container.
-And if your project site doesn’t offer much space, you might need to consider using the public street.
+If your project site lacks space, you might consider using public streets.
 Now, this is where you need to obtain a right of way—or, in other words, dumpster permits in Columbus.
 Don’t overlook dumpster permits to avoid fines.
-If you’re ready to learn all about dumpster permits in Columbus, then keep reading.
+If you’re ready to learn about Columbus dumpster permits, keep reading.

 The straightforward dumpster permit process in Columbus, Ohio